imbillow/DotDot/README.md

 DotDot

-Backup My Dot files.
+Backups My Dot files.
 (New Edition write with cpp)

 Resolve rule file like: